Simple Tips to Attract Wildlife into Your Backyard

 If you want to listen to the sound of chirping birds and watch native wildlife gather around you, treat them as you would any other guest by providing them with delicious food and clean water.

 Depending on what native wildlife you have around you, your selection of indigenous plants should provide them with enough nectar and seeds all year round.
 Banksias are the ideal bird-attracting plant as they offer nectar and seeds which will encourage a wide variety of visits.
 Alternatively, a bird feeder is a stylish way to bring birds into your backyard.
-Check out this super simple DIY bird feeder on our blog here.

 If you’re feeling ambitious, you can draw in the carnivorous Kookaburras and Currawongs by eliminating and not using pesticides, herbicides and fungicides in your backyard.
 This will encourage insects, small lizards, worms, and frogs to thrive; all of which carnivorous birds love to eat!